google/json_serializable.dart/example/README.md

 - See [`lib/example.g.dart`][example_g] for the generated file.

-Run `pub run build_runner build` to generate files into your source directory.
+Run `dart run build_runner build` to generate files into your source directory.

 ```console
 > pub run build_runner build